hammad93/hurricane-deploy/README.md

 # hurricane-deploy
-The deployment repository for a hurricane forecasting system based on machine learning and deep learning methods
+The code for the agentic AI is defined in this repository.
+It can include deployment software which has bundled algorithms for tropical storm forecasting.
+The deep learning approaches to accomplish this is at
+<a href="https://github.com/hammad93/hurricane-net" target="_blank">hurricane-net</a>

 # API Link
 ## https://nfc.ai:1337/docs